netrc/jekyll-now/_posts/2020-12-03-Recent-Reviews.md

 [Valley of Tears](https://www.imdb.com/title/tt8190688/reference) (HBO Max) - Israeli series following tank crews and others during the [Yom Kippur War](https://en.wikipedia.org/wiki/Yom_Kippur_War) in the Golan Heights in 1973.
 Due to the bad dubbing in to English and the rather frantic state of the characters most of the time this doesn't quite pass muster, but I'll slog through to the end.

-[Making of Psycho](https://www.imdb.com/title/tt0370926/reference) - very simple old-school documentary with cast and crew from the [Hitchcock](https://www.imdb.com/name/nm0000033/?ref_=fn_al_nm_1) classic.
+[Making of Psycho](https://www.imdb.com/title/tt0370926/reference) (Prime Video I think) - very simple old-school documentary with cast and crew from the [Hitchcock](https://www.imdb.com/name/nm0000033/?ref_=fn_al_nm_1) classic.
 Interesting to hear from the writer how much free rein he got from Hitch; many plot points and angles were his invention.
 And, obligatory Star Wars mention - a music cue from Bernard Hermann's score was used in rough-cut of A New Hope (just before Ben/Han/etc pop their heads up from smuggling spaces in the Falcon).
 [John Williams](https://www.imdb.com/name/nm0002354/?ref_=fn_al_nm_1) loved it and re-scored it in his own way.

-[Django](https://www.imdb.com/title/tt6247936/reference) - Amazing performance by [Reda Kateb](https://www.imdb.com/name/nm3024530/?ref_=tt_rv_t0) in this biopic of [Django Reinhardt](https://en.wikipedia.org/wiki/Django_Reinhardt) during Nazi takeover of Paris.
+[Django](https://www.imdb.com/title/tt6247936/reference) (Prime Video) - Amazing performance by [Reda Kateb](https://www.imdb.com/name/nm3024530/?ref_=tt_rv_t0) in this biopic of [Django Reinhardt](https://en.wikipedia.org/wiki/Django_Reinhardt) during Nazi takeover of Paris.
 Unfortunately bogs down a bit as Django gets to small town France trying to escape to Switzerland and finds fellow Roma caravan struggling to survive.
 Fantastic excepts of Django's music.